What’s the difference between the Healthy Brain Network assessment and a Comprehensive Neuropsychological (i.e., Neuropsych) Assessment?

 - The Healthy Brain Network evaluation may not include as many tests of attention and executive functioning as may be included in a traditional neuropsychological evaluation.

 - During our evaluation, children also are asked to complete some tasks that are not used for making a diagnosis – they are used only for research analyses.
+It is important to note that families are expected to complete all tasks in order to receive their child’s report.

 For more details and a head-to-head comparison of our evaluation and a neuropsychological evaluation, view the evaluation comparison chart.